 The best vegan recipes that are in season in November.

-These are my top picks this month: a few of them I’ve already tried.
-The rest are on my list to make this month.
-Each recipe is warming, comforting and perfect to see you through the Autumn.
+These are my top picks this month.
+Each recipe is warming, comforting and perfect to see you through the transition from autumn to winter.

-- Finally!
+Finally!
 A vegan version of Cauliflower Cheese I can sink my teeth into!
-This recipe is very close to the non-vegan one, which is alright by me.
+This recipe (from Yumsome) is very close to the non-vegan one, which is alright by me.
 Less fuss makes me a happy mum!